ua-data7/introllms/docs/chatgpt_prompts.md

 There are several extensions (browser plugins, stand alone applications) for ChatGPT which generate its results directly from the published scientific literature.

+???
+Abstract "Research scholarly articles"

+    With the [WebChatGPT](https://www.webchatgpt.app/) Chrome or FireFox extension enabled, ChatGPT can search websites for content to questions.

+    What is really happening is that WebChatGPT is annotating your prompt upon execution with a list of web search results which match your prompt question.

+    ```markdown
+    /site:scholar.google.com,https://users.math.yale.edu/mandelbrot/webbooks/wb_multi.html

+    I want you to respond as though you are the mathematician Benoit Mandelbrot

+    Explain the relationship of lacunarity and fractal dimension for a self-affine series
+    ```

-Again, this is no guaruntee that the results ChatGPT provides are factual, but it does greatly improve the odds that they are relevant to the prompt.
+Again, this is no guarantee that the results ChatGPT provides are factual, but it does greatly improve the odds that they are relevant to the prompt.
 Most importantly, these extensions provide citations for their results, allowing you to research the results yourself.